trycourier/courier-android/Docs/PushNotifications.md

     </tbody>
 </table>

-&emsp;

 ⚠️ If you are using Firebase Cloud Messaging, please make sure you initialize the Firebase SDK before continuing.
 Follow this [`Setup Guide`](https://firebase.google.com/docs/android/setup) for Firebase on Android.

 &emsp;

-## 2. Add the `CourierService`
+## 2. Sync Push Notification Tokens

-### 1. Create the `CourierService` file
+### Automatic Token Syncing (FCM Only)

-This file is used to track new push notifications when they arrive and to automatically sync push notification tokens.
-Create a new file, name it what you'd like and paste the follow code in it.
+To track new push notifications when they arrive and to automatically sync push notification tokens, create a new file, name it what you'd like and paste the following code in it.
 (Kotlin example shown below)

 ```kotlin
 import android.annotation.SuppressLint